East Pakistan football team: 1957 Dacca; runners-up

 The following year, six players from East Pakistan Whites were selected for the Pakistan national team bound for the Tokyo Asian Games, including Amir Jang Ghaznavi, Kabir Ahmed, Nabi Chowdhury, Mari Chowdhury, Ashraf Chowdhury, and Manzur Hasan Mintu.

 1958 Multan; quarter-finalist

-In the ninth National Championship held in Multan, the East Pakistan football team was captained by Nabi Chowdhury, who had also led the Pakistan national football team at the Tokyo Asian Games earlier that year.
-The team included four other internationals: Manzur Hasan Mintu, Mari Chowdhury, Kabir Ahmed, and Abid Hussain Ghazi (from Karachi, West Pakistan).
-Despite their strong lineup, they were eliminated from the tournament before the semi-finals, following a 1–3 defeat to Punjab Reds, the junior team of reigning champions Punjab, on 15 November 1958.
-Their defeat was largely attributed to goalkeeper Ranjit Das, whose lack of height contributed to the concession of the first two goals.
-Rashid Chunna once again scored the consolation for East Pakistan.
+In the ninth National Championship, held in Multan, the East Pakistan football team was captained by Nabi Chowdhury, who had earlier in the year also led the Pakistan national football team at the Tokyo Asian Games.
+The squad featured four other internationals: Manzur Hasan Mintu, Mari Chowdhury, Kabir Ahmed, and Abid Hussain Ghazi, the latter hailing from Karachi, West Pakistan.
+However, with leading striker Ashraf Chowdhury, the top scorer in the previous edition, absent due to injury, the inclusion of veteran Rashid Chunna, who had a poor domestic campaign, was criticised by the local newspapers.
+Prior to traveling to Multan, East Pakistan played a practice match on 6 November against a Selected XI comprising reserve and local league players, winning 5–2.
+Nevertheless, despite their strong lineup, they were eliminated from the tournament after a 1–3 defeat in their opening match against Punjab Reds, the junior side of reigning champions Punjab, on 15 November 1958.
+The loss was largely blamed on goalkeeper Ranjit Das, whose lack of height was said to have contributed to conceding the first two goals, while Rashid Chunna once again scored the lone consolation goal for East Pakistan.